-• With the Mezzo Convergent Synergy spiked, put on a multi-channel audio the Mezzo Convergent Synergy to be raised about 1".
+Our testing has shown that a stand-mounted Mezzo Convergent Synergy, at listening distances greater than 2-3 meters, requires the front of the Mezzo Convergent Synergy to be raised about 1".
 This is because the effects of combfiltering are more noticeable the further you are away from the Mezzo Convergent Synergy.
 This comb-filtering reveals itself as a slight nasal sound in the voice.
 If you notice this in the sound, you should raise the front spikes of your Mezzo Convergent Synergy.
 This can be done by removing the front spikes and replacing them with the spike assembly as shown in Figure 14 above.
 Do as follows: